VSMDURGAPRASAD/project_management_controller/Communication Management plan.md

 1. Information to be communicated, including format, content, and level of detail of the Project
 2. Who will receive the information and who will produce it
-3. Suggested methods or technologies for conveying the information
+3. Suggested methods or technologies for conveying the information 4.Production schedule and resources for producing key project information
-4. Frequency of communication
+5. Frequency of communication
-5. Escalation procedures for resolving issues
+6. Escalation procedures for resolving issues
-6. Revision procedures for updating the communications management plan
+7. Revision procedures for updating the communications management plan
-7. A glossary of common terminology
+8. A glossary of common terminology
-8. Stakeholder communications requirements
+9. Stakeholder communications requirements

 ### 1. Information to be communicated, including format, content, and level of detail